 We have over 60 in 8 counties that we try hard to interact with.
 There are 5 regional Intermediate School Districts that oversee all of the public entities in their counties so we work with the superintendents from the ISds for more of the planning for our work.
 It is tough to reach everyone for sure.
 I would be happy to talk strategies when in DC or feel free to share my number (989)695-6100.

-Lori (Flippin)2 years, 9 months ago Eric MeyerParticipant
+Lori (Flippin)3 years ago Eric MeyerParticipant

 We have 42 districts in San Diego County, and we are very appreciative of tips on how to work with so many.

-Eric Meyer2 years, 9 months ago Gary FarinaParticipant
+Eric Meyer3 years ago Gary FarinaParticipant

 We face the same challenge in Southeast Michigan.
 We have 94 school districts in seven counties that include large urban to rural.
 We are still trying to figure out an effective structure and processes to connect and communicate; and how to scale efforts.
 Would be happy to participate in any discussion.
 Gary Farina